fpip/website/_posts/017_new_website.markdown

 We'll probably still be messing with a few things and will add some features that we didn't have time to get to in our mad dash to get live, so stay tuned.

+If you had subscribed in iTunes, please check to make sure that's still going on and resubscribe if need be; apparently we had a damaged feed a month or two ago and fell out of the iTunes listings.
+(Yes, we know, this totally sucks and we're idiots.
+No one feels worse about it than we do.)

-Plus, now we can actually focus on maybe making a few new episodes.
+On the plus side, now we can actually focus on maybe making a few new episodes.
 Madness!